programmatix/JOakUmbrella/README.md

 CParser: Parse C into a clean AST.
 And XML, and CLI?
 Enhanced javap: much better error diagnostics when you're trying to generate a class file.
 Can parse a class file into XML or a case class.

+## Other ideas
+Inline JVM ASM, like C __asm - probably in Scala
+A DSL or toy language, compiled to JVM
+A Java parser
+A Java compiler

+# C to JVM
+Reads C source and compiles it into Java .class files so it can run on the JVM.

 ## JVM release process
 sbt assembly
 launch4j to produce exe

+# JVM
+## Limitations
+This is a toy JVM running on top of a real JVM, so some parts are left to the real JVM, including:

+* Memory management.
+* Loading and execution of core Java libraries, like String, or any jars passed to the standard Java classloader.
+* Threading.

 Release Process